 Culture, Climate, and Behavior Committee (CCB).
 In 2016, the Board appointed CCB, which comprises Board members, administrators, staff, students, parents, and representatives from our two feeder elementary districts.
 The charge to CCB was to recommend ways to eliminate disproportionate discipline for students of color and create a welcoming environment for all students.
-The CCB recommendations for 2018-2019 include recruiting and retaining diverse staff, researching the root causes of and addressing the racial disparities in student tardiness, and implementing restorative justice practices.
+CCB recommendations include recruiting and retaining diverse staff, researching the root causes of and addressing the racial disparities in student tardiness, and implementing restorative justice practices.

 Tri-Equity Board Committee.
 The high school has two elementary feeder districts, River Forest School District 90 and Oak Park Elementary School District 97.
 In spring 2017, the boards of Districts 90, 97, and 200 held a joint community forum to share the work each district is doing around equity.
 An outcome of the meeting was that the three boards voted in favor of creating the Tri-Equity Board Committee, with representatives from each board, to better coordinate efforts among the districts.
-The committee’s recommendations to the districts for 2018-2019 include inventorying current equity initiatives, hosting a joint town hall on equity as a path to excellence, and determining whether to partner on professional development for the three districts’ staffs.

 Courageous Conversations about Race.
 Over the course of 2012-2017, the district’s nearly 400 faculty and administrators each participated in this year-long professional development series on racial equity.
 Involving personal reflection on participants’ own racial identities, the series was aimed at helping engage in and deepen interracial dialogue about race, school policies, programs, and practices, and how these affect student learning.
 We continue to hold shorter, intensive trainings based on this series each year, with all new employees participating.
 We also have an after-school series called Courageous Conversations about Race, open to all staff who want to develop their racial consciousness.